nfriend/website-3.0/_drafts/2022-09-22-dactyl-manuform.md

 </figure>
 <br>

 I was getting _really_ close at this point.
-I designed a holder for the microcontroller since the "normal" one didn't fit my keyboard for some reason:
+I designed a custom holder for the microcontroller since the one that was supposed to be compatible with my case didn't fit for some reason.

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/holder.jpg' | relative_url }}" alt="A 3D printed holder for the microcontroller" />